Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Here are some frequently asked questions on insert Function in Python

-A: If the index value specified in the insert function is greater than the length of the list, the new element will be added to the end of the list.
-If the index value is negative, it will be counted from the end of the list.
+If the specified index is greater than the length of the list, the element will be inserted at the end of the list.
+There won’t be an error.